 - Acute cases of wound collecting lead to psychological and then later physical isolation.
 Ted Kaczynski and Timothy McVeigh (convicted bomber of the Murrah building) exemplify this.
 Both were perennial wound collectors who in time isolated themselves, first psychologically then physically.

 - For some, not all, wound collectors, violence becomes the only means to deal with wrongs and slights.
-Oslo mass killer, Anders Behring Breivik and Christopher Dorner are recent examples.
+Oslo mass killers Anders Behring Breivik and Christopher Dorner are recent examples.

 Though not widely known or written about, wound collectors are a real phenomenon.
 They make life miserable for those around them and, as we have seen, they can become dangerous.
 How do we know them?
 By their words and actions, especially their inflexible collection of slights and wounds that support their belief system or pathologies and which are used against anyone they choose.
 And that, for the rest of us, makes for a less than pleasant life when we cross their paths.

-*The term “wound collector” and “wound collecting” was Copyrighted © by Joe Navarro in 2004.
+*The terms “wound collector” and “wound collecting” were copyrighted © by Joe Navarro in 2004.